osl-incubator/scicookie/docs/guide.md

   understand and maintain as the project grows larger.
 It also allows for better separation of concerns and promotes modularity.

-- **Flat structure**: The flat layout involves placing all the project's source code files directly in the project's root directory without any subdirectories.
+- **Flat layout**: The flat layout involves placing all the project's source code files directly in the project's root directory without any subdirectories.
 This means that all modules and packages are at the same level and there is no explicit separation between different aspects of the project.